John Vanbiesbrouck: New York Rangers

 Vanbiesbrouck made the Rangers full-time in the 1984–85 season, playing in 42 games and posted a 4.20 goals against average (GAA).
 The following year, Vanbiesbrouck played in 61 games, winning a career high 31.
 The 31 victories accounted for all but five of the Rangers' regular season total.
 His success continued over to the post-season, where he led the Rangers to an upset over the Philadelphia Flyers in the opening round.
 He then followed it by defeating a Washington Capitals team that registered 107 points in the regular season.
 The Rangers lost in the Conference Finals to the eventual Stanley Cup champion Montreal Canadiens.
 In the off-season, Vanbiesbrouck was named a First Team NHL All-Star, won the Vezina Trophy as the league's top goaltender, and signed a new three-year contract with the Rangers.
-He was unable to repeat his success in the next season, winning 18 games in 50 games played while losing 20 contests.
+He was unable to repeat his success in the next season, with 18 wins and 20 losses in 50 games.

 Prior to the 1987–88 season, Vanbiesbrouck was hit by a puck under his mask in practice, which caused a non-displaced fracture of his lower jaw and a broken tooth.
 Fortunately for him, the injury did not require his jaw to be wired shut, and he was able to return to practice the next day.
 He showed no ill effects from the injury, playing in 56 games, winning 27.
 On June 13, 1988 Vanbiesbrouck suffered nerve damage to his left wrist after a glass coffee table he was sitting on collapsed and broken glass lacerated his ulnar nerve and three tendons.
 He was sitting on the table assembling video equipment in anticipation of the birth of his first child.
 The glass broke beneath him, and as he braced for the fall, his wrist was cut by the glass.
 Vanbiesbrouck required five hours of microsurgery to remove glass from his wrist and repair the nerve and tendon damage.
 He was initially expected to miss four-to-six months, but he recovered in time to attend the Rangers pre-season training camp just three months later.
 Again he played in 56 games, and increased his win total to 28.